Marvin Bagley III: Detroit Pistons (2022–2024)

-On February 10, 2022, Bagley was traded to the Detroit Pistons as part of a four-team trade that sent Donte DiVincenzo, Josh Jackson, and Trey Lyles to the Kings.
+On February 10, 2022, Bagley was traded to the Detroit Pistons as part of a four-team trade that sent Donte DiVincenzo, Josh Jackson and Trey Lyles to the Kings.
 On February 14, Bagley made his Pistons debut, recording 10 points, eight rebounds and one assist in a 103–94 loss to the Washington Wizards.

 On July 6, 2022, Bagley re-signed with the Pistons on a three-year, $37.5 million contract.
 On February 25, 2023, after missing over a month with a hand injury, Bagley scored 21 points and grabbed 18 rebounds during a 95–91 loss to the Toronto Raptors.

 Washington Wizards (2024–2025)

 On January 14, 2024, Bagley was traded to the Washington Wizards, along with Isaiah Livers and future draft considerations in exchange for Danilo Gallinari and Mike Muscala.
-In 24 games (15 starts) for Washington, he averaged 13.3 points, 8.1 rebounds, and 1.2 assists.
+In 24 games (15 starts) for Washington, he averaged 13.3 points, 8.1 rebounds and 1.2 assists.

-Bagley played in 19 games for the Wizards during the 2024–25 NBA season, averaging 4.9 points, 2.9 rebounds, and 0.4 assists.
+Bagley played in 19 games for the Wizards during the 2024–25 NBA season, averaging 4.9 points, 2.9 rebounds and 0.4 assists.

 Memphis Grizzlies (2025)

-On February 6, 2025, Bagley was traded at the trade deadline to the Memphis Grizzlies, along with Johnny Davis and two second-round picks, in a three-team deal involving the Sacramento Kings who received Jake LaRavia while the Wizards acquired Marcus Smart, Alex Len, Colby Jones, and a first-round pick.
+On February 6, 2025, Bagley was traded at the trade deadline to the Memphis Grizzlies, along with Johnny Davis and two second-round picks, in a three-team deal involving the Sacramento Kings who received Jake LaRavia while the Wizards acquired Marcus Smart, Alex Len, Colby Jones and a first-round pick.

-On April 20, during the first round of the 2025 NBA playoffs and his playoff debut, Bagley scored 17 points on 8-8 shooting from the field, alongside five rebounds and two steals, in an 131–80 loss to the Oklahoma City Thunder.
-The Thunder eliminated the Grizzlies in a 4-0 sweep.
+On April 20, during the first round of the 2025 NBA playoffs and his playoff debut, Bagley scored 17 points on 8–8 shooting from the field, alongside five rebounds and two steals, in an 131–80 loss to the Oklahoma City Thunder.
+The Thunder eliminated the Grizzlies in a 4–0 sweep.

-Return to Washington (2025–present)
+Return to Washington (2025–2026)

 On July 11, 2025, Bagley signed a one-year deal to return to the Washington Wizards.
+Bagley made 38 appearances (including eight starts) for Washington during the 2025–26 NBA season, recording averages of 10.1 points, 5.7 rebounds, and 1.5 assists.

+Dallas Mavericks (2026)

+On February 5, 2026, Bagley was traded to the Dallas Mavericks in a three-team trade involving the Charlotte Hornets.
+On February 7, Bagley made his debut with the Mavericks, scoring a double double for them, Bagley logged in 16 points, 12 rebounds, and four blocks in 24 minutes of playtime against the San Antonio Spurs.
+On March 27, he recorded a season-high 26 points, nine rebounds, and three assists in a 100–93 victory over the Portland Trail Blazers.
+Bagley made 22 total appearances (including four starts) for the Mavericks, recording averages of 11.0 points, 6.8 rebounds, and 1.3 assists.

+Denver Nuggets (2026–present)

+On July 16, 2026, Bagley signed a one–year contract with the Denver Nuggets.